swright3/scrimba/README.md

 -A simple dice game where you have to get ten of the same number -One of the final projects of the react course, includes effects and hooks -Deployed build can be accessed at https://sams-tenzies-game.netlify.app/

+Quizzical project
+-A trivia web app that serves 10 multiple choice questions -Questions fetched using the Open Trivia Database API -Deployed build can be accessed at https://sams-quizzical-trivia-app.netlify.app/